PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >  && echo ''
 > ~~~
 > {: .docker}
+> - These are the settings for the use of the system installed MPICH
 > - Using echo command to write the settings into the `prefs.sh` file
 >
 > <p>&nbsp;</p>